 A community park with a flag pole and a small concrete monument supporting a plaque.
-The 36th Battalion was made up of many men from Leichhardt and the drill and training hall was originally on this site.
+The 36th Battalion was made up of many men from Leichhardt and the drill and training hall (pictured) was originally on this site.

+Annandale's Great War: A Short Walk is Marghanita da Cruz's third book in a series, which explore today's Annandale, while delving into its past, a decade at a time.
 Over 1200 locals left Australia as members of the Australian Imperial Force or to join British regiments.
-Annandale's Great War provides a self guided tour of the World War 1 honour boards and memorials around Annandale and the ANZACs whose names appear on them.
+Annandale's Great War provides a self guided tour of the First World War honour boards and memorials around Annandale and the ANZACs whose names appear on them.

-36 Battalion Park This park was formally dedicated to those who served in the 36TH Australian Infantry Battalion during World War 2 by the Mayor of the Municipality of Leichhardt Alderman J.W.
+This park was formally dedicated to those who served in the 36TH Australian Infantry Battalion during World War 2 by the Mayor of the Municipality of Leichhardt Alderman J.W.
 'Bill' Brady on Saturday 12 October 1985

 Help us record history by adding to its record.